 If you have a parent or other representative call on your behalf, remember that they will not be able to discuss your academic or financial information with the University unless you have specifically designated access rights to them on your SOLUS account.

 If you are away from your studies for an entire academic session or more, and have not attended another post-secondary institution during your time away, please notify the Faculty of Arts and Science Office by submitting a Return to Studies Form when you are ready to take classes again.
 No matter how long your leave of absence may be, you can resume your studies.
 However, along with all students registering in the academic session in which you wish to return, your record must be academically competitive and meet departmental requirements for proceeding in your concentration for that session.

-Remember that you need to receive a Letter of Permission from the Faculty in order to take any courses at another post-secondary institution while you are away from Queen's.
-For more information download the PDF application for a Letter of Permission to take courses at a Canadian university or college.
-For international institutions, visit the International Programs Office website.
-Taking courses elsewhere without a Letter of Permission can jeopardize your status as an admitted student at Queen's.
+Remember that you need to receive a Letter of Permission (LOP) from the Faculty in order to take any courses at another post-secondary institution while you are away from Queen's.
+For more information download the PDF application for a Letter of Permission to take courses at a university (college are not applicable for LOPs).
+Please note that taking courses elsewhere without a LOP can jeopardize your status as an admitted student at Queen's.